movsesyanpv/clanBot/lfg.md

 - description is empty
 - mode is basic
 - time is current
+- role will be "guardian" and/or "recruit" if available or @everyone

 This is an example of a group creation message: